awsdocs/amazon-opensearch-service-developer-guide/doc_source/ism.md

 + retry failed managed index
 + explain index

-These APIs for cold indices have the following additional differences:
+These APIs for cold indexes have the following additional differences:
 + Wildcard operators are not supported except when you use it at the end\.
 For example, `_plugins/_ism/<add, remove, change_policy, retry, explain>/logstash-*` is supported but `_plugins/_ism/<add, remove, change_policy, retry, explain>/iad-*-prod` isn’t supported\.
 + Multiple index names and patterns are not supported\.
 For example, `_plugins/_ism/<add, remove, change_policy, retry, explain>/app-logs` is supported but `_plugins/_ism/<add, remove, change_policy, retry, explain>/app-logs,sample-data` isn’t supported\.